Ambala Air Force Station: Assets

 Dassault Rafale landing at the Ambala Air Force Station on 29 July 2020.

 In 2018–19, Ambala Airforce station housed a squadron of SEPECAT Jaguar of No. 5 Squadron IAF and No. 14 Squadron IAF, and aging MiG-21bis of No. 21 Squadron IAF (Ankush).
-In May 2020, the base became the house of the first batch of 36 latest Dassault Rafale fighter jets at Ambala Air Force Station and Hasimara Air Force Station.
+In May 2020, the base became the house of the first squadron of Dassault Rafale fighter jets.
+The second squadron is based at Hasimara Air Force Station.

+A dedicated flight training facility and an MRO facility for the Rafale fleet operates out of the airbase.

 Ambala Domestic Airport

-The foundation stone for the civil enclave at Ambala was laid in October 2023, on a 20-acre site next to the airforce base.
-Land for the civil enclave had been acquired from the ministry of defense for Rupees 133 crores, and another Rupees 40 crores were allocated for infrastructure, while Rupees 16 crore was set aside for construction of the terminal building.
-Security for the airport will be provided by the Haryana Police.
-The project was initially approved in December 2018 under the Central Government's UDAN 3.0 scheme but faced delays due to land acquisition issues.
+The foundation stone for the civil enclave at Ambala was laid in October 2023 on a 20-acre site adjacent to the air force station.
+The project was approved under the Central Government's UDAN 3.0 regional connectivity scheme in December 2018.

-Inauguration of the civil enclave is expected to be around 15th August 2025, in the presence of Union Defence Minister Rajnath Singh.
-Initial flights are expected to be operated to cities like Jammu, Srinagar, Lucknow, and Ayodhya.
+The civil enclave is intended to support domestic commercial flight operations from Ambala under the name Ambala Domestic Airport.